vincenzopalazzo/SpyCblock/docs/README.md

 }
 ```

-Is possible execute the parser with the library [OpenMP](https://www.openmp.org/) for execution data with multi-core an this is a simple velocity benchmark.
+It Is possible to execute the parser with the library [OpenMP](https://www.openmp.org/) for execution data with multi-core and this is a simple velocity benchmark.

-_PS: for the moment the parser use all core of the CPU is the multicore propriety is enabled._
+_PS: at the moment the parser uses all core of the CPU is the multicore propriety is enabled._

 ![benchmark_image](imgs/benchmark.png)

-The graph of transactions form is describe [here](#todo) and this is an example for visualize this with Web app, [this is](https://github.com/vincenzopalazzo/SpyJSBlock.react) an simple demo.
+The graph of transactions form is describe [here](#todo) and this is an example to visualise this with Web app, [this is](https://github.com/vincenzopalazzo/SpyJSBlock.react) a simple demo.

 _The screenshot of transaction graph_